corrupt/go-smbus/README.md

 # go-smbus
 Go bindings for the System Management Bus (SMBus) kernel interface This package provides simple bindings for the SMBus interfaces provided by the i2c-dev driver.
+I wrote this for the Raspberry Pi platform.

 **This code is largely untested.
 I'll happily accept a pull request for any bugs you might find**